cc-Mehdi/Introduction-to-Network/Contents/15_Wireless Networks.md

 It can be launched from inside the network (e.g., from a connected device) or outside the network (e.g., by a nearby attacker).
 Simply put, a Disassociation Attack is like someone constantly unplugging and plugging back in your internet cable, making it impossible to stay connected! 😡🔌

+## Wireless Hardening

+There are many different ways to protect wireless networks.
+However, some examples should be considered to increase wireless networks' security dramatically.
+These are the following, but not limited to:

+- Disabling broadcasting
+- WiFi Protected Access
+- MAC filtering
+- Deploying EAP-TLS